jsr6720/jsr6720.github.io/_posts/2024-09-12-hosting-writebook-on-aws.md

 sudo usermod -a -G docker ec2-user
 ```

-### 2. Run the bash script with your unique key sent to your e-mail from once.com.
+### 2. Run the Bash script with your unique key sent to your email from once.com.

 ```
 /bin/bash -c "$(curl -fsSL https://auth.once.com/install/<install-key>)"